hotosm/osm-rawdata/docs/json.md

 it has a value instead, then only features with that value are returned.

-## Geometry type
+## Centroid

-There are 3 supported geomtry types.
-These map to output geometries in the database.
-This is not used by projects other than the Export Tool.

-* point
-* line
-* polygon
+This is true or false on whether the result should only be centroids of all the geometries.
+The default is false if this is not present.

 # Example

 Unlike the [YAML](yaml) format that generates an SQL query, the raw data API wants this JSON file.
-This can ben generated however from the YAML config file.
+This can be generated however from the YAML config file.
 If used as a config file, an identical version is generated from the parsed config data.
 This way it can be used for both input and output.